The Magic School Bus: History

-The first medium in which this franchise was developed was the Magic School Bus book series.
+The first medium that was developed from this franchise was the Magic School Bus book series.
 Craig Walker, vice-president and senior editorial director at Scholastic Co., stated that the concept began with the idea of combining science with fictional stories, and Joanna Cole (who had written both science and humor before) and Bruce Degen were then approached with creating such a series.
-Walker also states that his own memories of school field trips and of a teacher he had once, served as further inspiration.
+Walker also explains that his own memories of school field trips and of a teacher he had once, served as further inspiration.
 The first book, The Magic School Bus at the Waterworks, was published in 1986.
-The books are written in the first person from the point of view of an unnamed student in "the Friz's" class.

 Cole and Degen started a new series called Ms. Frizzle's Adventures in 2001, which teaches social studies, eventually producing three books in that series.
-Microsoft Home began publishing Magic School Bus software in 1994, the same year The Magic School Bus concept was also adapted into an animated television series of the same name by Scholastic Entertainment.
-The series premiered on September 10, 1994, with its theme song performed by Little Richard.
+Microsoft Home began publishing Magic School Bus software in 1994, the same year The Magic School Bus concept was also adapted into an animated television series of the same name by Scholastic Entertainment along Canadian animation studio Nelvana.
+The series premiered on PBS in September 10, 1994 as the network's first series with complete animation, with musician Little Richard performing its theme song.
+In 1997, The Magic School Bus was picked up by Fox Kids Network to become part of their after-school block.
+The Network's after-school block had been receiving major flack due to the lack of educational values and The Magic School Bus was seen as a positive sign of a pivot towards an obligation of providing educational programming for children.

 Scholastic Entertainment president Deborah Forte says that adapting the books into an animated series was an opportunity to help kids "learn about science in a fun way".
 Around that time, Forte had been hearing concern from parents and teachers about how to improve science education for girls and minorities.
 As noted by Marcel LaFollette, "accomplished women were exceptions in a universe of male luminaries" when it came to science television.
 Ms. Valerie Frizzle, the magic school teacher, was the closest approximation to an expert female host.
 She was voiced by Lily Tomlin in the series.

+The series was followed by another animated series, The Magic School Bus Rides Again, which premiered on Netflix in 2017.
+Scholastic announced a newer series geared towards preschool age viewers that would feature a CGI version of the Magic School Bus, named Albie in the series, along with Ms. Frizzle, Liz, and a new group of 6 year-old children named Lily, Wyatt and Benny.

-Scholastic Entertainment, the American Meteorological Society and the Children's Museum of Houston created a Scholastic's the Magic School Bus Kicks Up a Storm, a 2600 sqft traveling exhibit funded in part by the National Science Foundation, which premiered at the Children's Museum of Houston in 2003 (a copy of it opened in New Jersey the month after that).
+Scholastic Entertainment, the American Meteorological Society and Texan Children's Museum of Houston created Scholastic's the Magic School Bus Kicks Up a Storm, a 2600 sqft traveling exhibit funded in part by the National Science Foundation, which premiered at the Children's Museum of Houston in 2003 (a copy of it opened in New Jersey the month after that).